 - Chicken Thighs - I use bone-in, skin-on chicken thighs for this recipe.

 - Seasonings - The seasoning blend below is the perfect blend of spice and flavor.
-I've tried and tested it so many times, and you can't go wrong with this combination!
+I've tried and tested it so many times, and you just can't go wrong with this combination of pantry-staples!

-How to Make Chicken & Rice in the Same Skillet
+How to Cook Chicken and Rice Using Only One Skillet

-- Marinate the chicken!
+- Marinate the chicken.
 Poke the chicken thighs with a fork, then season generously with our seasoning blend below.
-Marinate for at least 15 minutes, but the longer the better, for a beautiful flavor in every bite.
+Marinate for at least 15 minutes, but the longer the better (up to 24 hours) for a beautiful flavor in every bite.

-- Sear the chicken (but not fully cook it), then let the thighs finish cooking in the chicken stock/rice.
-This method creates a fantastic sear on the outside of your chicken thighs without overcooking the inside.
+- Sear the chicken (but not fully cook it).
+And then let the thighs finish cooking in the chicken stock/rice.
+This method creates a fantastic sear on the outside of your chicken thighs without burning the inside.

 - Don't peek at the rice.
 Once you add the liquid to your toasted rice, cover the pan, and don't lift it up for the first 35 minutes!
 You want the rice to steam properly, and removing the lid too early can affect that.